When Simulation Shows You “Don’t Make Changes!”

 - Number of workers

-The results were measured by:
+The results were measured based on:

-- The travel distance for the products
+- Travel distance for products

 Result